-With a dedicated server you get access to an entire server, which has MANY more capabilities than 1/8th of a server (which you’d be getting with a VPS).
+With a bare metal server you get access to an entire server, which has MANY more capabilities than 1/8th of a server (which you’d be getting with a VPS).

 And the more resources you have access to, the better your website will perform:

 It will load faster, have less downtime, and won’t instantly crash if you get a spike in traffic.

 Obviously, owning an entire server versus 1/8th of it is going to be that much more expensive.

 A dedicated server will definitely give you a lot more resources to work with.
 The real question, however, is do you really need them?

 If you’re just starting out with hosting your website, a VPS can be significantly more affordable.